twsswt/fuzzi-moss/README.md

 ## Tutorial

+###Basic usage

-Consider the following Python class representing a collection of simple workflow descriptions.
+Consider the following Python class representing a collection of simple workflow descriptions defined in a separate source file.

-A fuzzed work flow can be executed as a normal python program.
+    class TutorialWorkflow(object):
+        def __init__(self):
+            self.environment = list()

+        def an_activity(self):
+            self.environment.append(1)
+            self.environment.append(2)
+            self.environment.append(3)

+We can fuzz the workflow to have a randomly chosen removed line as follows.

+    from fuzzi_moss import *
+    from tutorial import TutorialWorkflow

+    advice = {
+        TutorialWorkflow.an_activity: remove_random_step
+    }
+    fuzz_clazz(ExampleWorkflow, advice)

+The advice dictionary maps the function pointer to the remove_random_step fuzzer.
+The fuzz_clazz operation then applies this advice to the whole ExampleWorkflow class.

+Now we can use the fuzzed class as normal.

+    workflow = ExampleWorkflow()
+    workflow.activity()
+    print workflow.environment
+    workflow.activity()
+    print workflow.environment

+Output:

+Note that the fuzzer will be re-applied each time the fuzzed function is called meaning that in this case a different step can be removed from the workflow on each invocation.